 - variable river flows and refuge areas required by native fish, including Murray cod and trout cod.

-The Murrumbidgee Environmental Water Allowance Reference Group advises OEH on environmental water planning and watering priorities and is chaired by the Murrumbidgee Catchment Management Authority.
+The Murrumbidgee Environmental Water Allowance Reference Group plays a key role in advising OEH on environmental water planning.

 Environmental water planning is supported by the following key documents and plans: